engineyard/ey-docs/pages/appcloud-intro.md

 with everything from caching to sharding to data architectures.

 ### Application Owners
 Worried about application uptime costs or data security?
-With Engine Yard AppCloud, you only pay for what you use and your support costs scale based on the size of your site.
+With Engine Yard Cloud, you only pay for what you use and your support costs scale based on the size of your site.
 Furthermore, you always get the latest security patches, and it only takes a single click to upgrade your environments with a new patch.